electron-userland/electron-builder/docs/Options.md

 If directory matched, all contents are copied.
 So, you can just specify `foo` to copy `foo` directory.

 Remember that default pattern `**/*` is not added to your custom, so, you have to add it explicitly — e.g. `["**/*", "!ignoreMe${/*}"]`.

+`package.json` is added to your custom in any case.

 May be specified in the platform options (e.g. in the `build.mac`).